Simon Karman

 I am Simon Karman MSc.
 I am a cloud consultant and hobbyist game developer and a former student at the Utrecht University.
 I currently work at Xebia Cloud.

 I love to take the lead in the architecture and development of new products and features.
 While doing so, I believe that developers should all apply a modern way of working.
-Examples are: automated testing, boy scout principle, pull requests, api first, event driven, developer hapiness, and failing fast.
-I personally advocate for these (and more) practices whenever I can, and I'm always open to learn more.
+Examples are: automated testing, boy scout principle, pull requests, api first, event driven, developer happiness, and failing fast.
+I personally advocate for these (and more) practices whenever I can, and I am always open to learn more.

 Development culture is key.
 I personally get excited from ensuring developer ergonomics.
 This includes build, improving, and sharing: command line tools, infrastructure libraries, and application libraries.

 It is important to constantly challenge yourself, reflect and to strive for doing better.
-Do achieve this I believe it is important to share our knowledge and experience.
-For this reason I love open source, and also love to share my own experiences and stories.
-I can give presentations about development best practices or host sessions about technical topics.
+For this reason I love communities where I can share my own experiences and stories and listen to others.
+As both are crucial to achieve craftsmanship.
+I can give presentations about development best practices and host sessions about technical topics.

 A bit of history